23 Mar — 15 Jun 2019

 All three artists use their work to uncover the hidden, understand a place as it is experienced by those who know it well, and remember apparently unknown histories.

-Invisible Narratives is curated for us by Lubaina Himid CBE, winner of the 2017 Turner Prize.
+Invisible Narratives is curated by Lubaina Himid CBE, winner of the 2017 Turner Prize.

 Invisible Narratives: New Conversations About Time And Place.